US STOCKS-Wall St slips on mixed earnings, higher Treasury yields

 By Sruthi Shankar and Ankika Biswas

-April 19 (Reuters) - Wall Street's main indexes fell on Wednesday as Treasury yields rose on growing expectations that the Federal Reserve could keep interest rates higher for longer, while mixed earnings from regional banks and weakness in Tesla further dented sentiment.
+April 19 (Reuters) - Wall Street's main indexes edged down on Wednesday as Treasury yields rose on growing expectations that the Federal Reserve could keep interest rates higher for longer, while mixed earnings from regional banks and weakness in Tesla further dented sentiment.

-Tesla Inc TSLA.O dropped 2.4% after the electric-vehicle maker reduced prices for a sixth time this year in the United States, ahead of its first-quarter results.
+Tesla Inc TSLA.O dropped 1.6% after the electric-vehicle maker's sixth price cut this year in the United States, ahead of its first-quarter results.

-Morgan Stanley MS.N declined 1.8% as the Wall Street bank reported a fall in quarterly earnings, a day after rival Goldman Sachs Group Inc GS.Nposted a 19% drop in profit on hit to dealmaking and losses from the sale of some assets in its consumer business.
+Morgan Stanley MS.N slipped 0.5% as the Wall Street bank reported a fall in quarterly earnings, a day after rival Goldman Sachs Group Inc GS.Nposted a 19% drop in profit.

 While the start of the earnings season has been largely supportive for equities, investors will closely watch updates from market heavyweights as well as consumer companies for signs of inflation and economic slowdown hurting margins.